-Those lights are purple because they emit a mix of blue and red light that fuels photosynthesis and improves growth.
+Those lights are purple because they emit a mix of blue light and red light that fuels photosynthesis and improves plant growth.

-Although the popularity of white LED grow lights is on the rise, many growers still use purple LED grow lights.
+Although the popularity of white LED grow lights is on the rise, many indoor plant growers still prefer using purple LED grow lights.

-In this article, we will look at the best purple LED lights that you can use to grow different plants indoors.
+In this article, we will be looking at the best purple LED grow lights that you can use to grow different plants indoors.

 Purple LED grow lights

-Unquestionably, Viparspectra Reflector Series LEDs are the most popular purple grow lights in the gardening community.
+First on our list is Viparspectra grow lights.
+Unquestionably, Viparspectra Reflector Series LEDs are the most popular purple grow lights in the indoor plant gardening community.
+Most of the indoor plant growers we know used this brand because it is affordable and offers quality performance.

-You can modify the spectrum of Viparspectra Reflector LEDs through their Veg and Bloom switches.
-This feature is helpful if you want to save energy during the vegetative or seedling phase.
+You can modify the light spectrum of Viparspectra Reflector LEDs through their Veg and Bloom switches.
+This feature is helpful because it allows you to adjust the lighting of the grow light bulb according to what your plants need, and also allows you to save energy during the vegetative or seedling phase.

 There are several different models in the Viparspectra Reflector Series.
-The best model for you is the one that can cover your growing area.
+The best model for you is the one that can cover your indoor plant growing area.

-Don’t forget to use the coupon code HERBSWITHIN to get an 8% discount on your light.
+Don’t forget to use the coupon code HERBSWITHIN to get an 8% discount on your grow light.

-It emits more red light than blue light, so it’s excellent for flowering plants.
+It emits more red light than blue light, so it’s excellent for flowering plants or for your plants in the flowering phase.
 It also puts out small quantities of far-red and infrared light that can boost flower formation and yield.

-The spectrum of the light also includes small quantities of Ultraviolet UVA light that enhance nutrients and volatile levels.
+The light spectrum of this grow light also includes small quantities of Ultraviolet UVA light that enhance nutrients and volatile levels.

 Kind LED K3 XL300 also has secondary optical lenses that improve canopy penetration by more than 200%.